Harriet Hageman

 Harriet Maxine Hageman (born October 18, 1962) is an American politician and attorney serving as the U.S. representative for Wyoming's at-large congressional district since 2023.
 She is a member of the Republican Party.

 A Wyoming native, Hageman holds degrees from the University of Wyoming and has spent her career as a trial attorney.
 She unsuccessfully ran for the Republican nomination for governor of Wyoming in 2018 and later served as a member of the Republican National Committee.
-With the endorsement of former president Donald Trump, Hageman later defeated incumbent representative Liz Cheney, a Trump critic and vice chair of the House January 6 Committee, by a landslide in the 2022 Republican primary election, garnering over twice as many votes as Cheney while spending less than a quarter of Cheney's campaign expenditures.
+With the endorsement of President Donald Trump, Hageman later defeated incumbent representative Liz Cheney, a Trump critic and vice chair of the House January 6 Committee, by a landslide in the 2022 Republican primary election, garnering over twice as many votes as Cheney while spending less than a quarter of Cheney's campaign expenditures.
+She placed third out of six candidates in a prior, less-politicized campaign for Governor.

 Hageman was sworn into Congress on January 3, 2023.
-She voted for Kevin McCarthy on every ballot in the 2023 Speaker of the House election.
+She won re-election in 2024.

 Early life and education

-Harriet Maxine Hageman was born on a ranch outside of Fort Laramie, Wyoming, near the Nebraska border, on October 18, 1962.
-Her father, James Hageman, served as a longtime member of the Wyoming House of Representatives.
-She is a fourth-generation Wyomingite; her great-grandfather moved to the then-Wyoming Territory from Texas in 1878.
+Harriet Maxine Hageman was born in Douglas, Wyoming, on October 18, 1962, and grew up on a ranch outside of Fort Laramie, Wyoming, near the Nebraska border.
+Her father, James Hageman, served as a longtime member of the Wyoming House of Representatives until his death in 2006.
+She is a fourth-generation Wyomingite; her great-grandfather, James Clay Shaw, moved to the then-Wyoming Territory from Texas in 1878.

-After graduating from Fort Laramie High School, Hageman earned a Bachelor of Science degree in business administration from the University of Wyoming and a Juris Doctor from the University of Wyoming College of Law.
+After graduating from Lingle/Fort Laramie High School, Hageman earned a Bachelor of Science degree in business administration from the University of Wyoming and a Juris Doctor from the University of Wyoming College of Law.

 Legal career

 Hageman served as a law clerk for Judge James E. Barrett of the United States Court of Appeals for the Tenth Circuit.
 She has since worked as a trial attorney.
 In 1997, Hageman represented Wyoming in Nebraska v.
 Wyoming, a dispute over management of the North Platte River.
-In the case, she advocated against the United States Forest Service's roadless rule.
-In the 2016 Republican Party presidential primaries, Hageman supported U.S. Senator Ted Cruz and criticized Donald Trump.
+In the case, she advocated against the United States Forest Service's roadless rule and lost.
+In the 2016 Republican Party presidential primaries, Hageman supported U.S. senator Ted Cruz and criticized Donald Trump.

-Hageman was a candidate in the 2018 Wyoming gubernatorial election, placing third after investment manager Foster Friess and the eventual winner, state Treasurer Mark Gordon.
-Hageman was the Republican National Committeewoman for Wyoming in 2020 and 2021.
+Hageman was a candidate in the 2018 Wyoming gubernatorial election, placing third after investment manager Foster Friess and the eventual winner, state treasurer Mark Gordon.
+Hageman was the Republican National committeewoman for Wyoming in 2020 and 2021.